-A Category 3 open fire is a fire that burns material in piles larger than two metres high and three metres wide, windrows, or grass over an larger than 0.2 hectares (2000 square metres) in size.
 Anyone lighting a Category 3 fire must first obtain a burn registration number by calling 1 888 797-1717.
 These numbers are logged into the Open Fire Tracking System (OFTS) along with details about the registered burn.

 Unsure if you need to register your burn?
 Want to know what your legal obligations are when open burning?
 The Government of British Columbia has produced a series of pamphlets which detail safe practices and the regulations around open burning.